 Finally, serve and enjoy!
 Chocolate and bananas are a classic combination and one of my family’s favorites.

 To make the whipped cream, add a little vanilla and a very small amount of sugar to some heavy whipping cream and whip it with a hand mixer.
-HERE is the recipe.
+Try my recipe for Luscious Homemade Whipped Cream if you like.

 Whole grains are great sources of many nutrients, including the B vitamins and the minerals iron, magnesium and selenium.
 The whole wheat flour and the whole grain oat flour are both also good sources of fiber.
 It is said that fiber is the foundation to a healthy diet, so enjoy these healthy pancakes soon.